Sefire steles

-The Sfire or Sefire steles are three 8th-century BCE basalt stelae containing Aramaic inscriptions discovered near Al-Safirah ("Sfire") near Aleppo, Syria.
+The Sfire or Sefire steles are three 8th-century BCE basalt stelae containing Aramaic inscriptions discovered near As-Safira ("Sfire") near Aleppo, Syria.
 The Sefire treaty inscriptions are the three inscriptions on the steles; they are known as KAI 222-224.
 A fourth stele, possibly from Sfire, is known as KAI 227 (the "Starcky Tablet", at the Louvre).

 Discovery of the inscriptions

 Sefire I

 Discovered in 1930, it is held in the National Museum of Damascus.
 This is a basalt slab broken in two horizontally.
 The first two steles each have three faces bearing writing.

 Sefire II

 Discovered in 1930, it is held in the National Museum of Damascus.
 As with Sefire I stele, Sefire II had three faces bearing writing.
 While most of the text of Sefire II A and B permit coherent translation only with comparison with Sefire I and III, the concluding portion of Sefire II A and B is quite clear.